 - I pay extra attention to preparing a catchy Executive Summary and fluid Introduction.
 These are the places where the reader gets hooked (or not) by your business idea.

 - Keep things clear and simple.
 Straight to the point, short sentences.

 - If you use any academic citation, add a Biography section at the end of your Business Plan.

 - Your Questionnaires, sample interviews, etc., should be part of your Business Plan’s APPENDIX, after your Biography section – if any.

 - Your Business Plan is the “Bible” of your business.
 The Bible was not written in one day, so your Business Plan won’t be.
 Make sure you allocate enough time to build a strong case for your business.

 I know this has been a long post.
 And if you read this, you probably have some questions or need help with your Business Plan.
-Why not use the contact form below to drop me a message?
-For sure, I can help!
+Why not leave a comment bellow?
+I can help!

 Want to support my work?
 Buy me a coffee 🙂